cnsarmi/hrext09-my-cruddy-app/README.md

 - [ ] Item that I added goes here...

 Notes:
-- Create an app that will recommend vacation plans depending on the budget, length, destination, and departure location inputs.
+- Create an app that you can store vacation plans and mark them as completed when done

 Players {
+	People going on vacation
-	The person wanting to go on vacation
+	Where you want to go
-	Flights
-	Hotels
-	Transporation
+	Date
+	What you want to do there
+	Is it completed
 }

 - Potential names {
-    Your Getaway
+    Your Getaway Checklist
     My Vacation
     Your Vacation
     Your Vacation, Your Way